gabrielavitan678/Pricer-Options-Gabriel-2025-Updated/README.md

 During my internship at BGC Group (Euro Interest Rate Swaps desk, London, 2025), I observed daily derivatives pricing workflows and the practical constraints of applying theoretical models in a real-time market environment.
-This project was built to consolidate that experience — creating a unified terminal that runs three pricing models simultaneously, extracts Implied Volatility from observed market prices, and stress-tests assumptions across the volatility surface.
+This project was built to consolidate that experience, creating a unified terminal that runs three pricing models simultaneously, extracts Implied Volatility from observed market prices, and stress-tests assumptions across the volatility surface.